Are you currently experiencing any of the following?

 Bassets eDepreciation now includes a state depreciation option that simplifies this complicated procedure to comply with unique depreciation requirements of every state, Forty-six states and the District of Columbia require an annual business income tax filing with the following breakdown:

 Generally speaking, these state taxing authorities start with the federal tax form 1120’s Net Taxable Income.
 For the 42 states that either do not allow federal bonus depreciation or have their own unique depreciation regulations, adjustments for the disallowed federal depreciation are added back to the federal Net Taxable Income amount to arrive at an “adjusted” federal Net Taxable Income amount.

-Bassets eDepreciation State module will use the existing Tax properties (purchase price, depreciation method, first year convention, service date, recovery periods) of each asset to calculate the required state numbers.
+Bassets eDepreciation State module will use the existing Tax properties (purchase price, depreciation method, first-year convention, service date, and recovery periods) of each asset to calculate the required state numbers.
 Additional schedules are not required because the state module will process each asset against the detailed rules for the selected state, Both federal and state numbers are generated in detail for each asset that can be easily exported to Excel for further analysis.
 Additionally a summary schedule is compiled with totals needed for any state reporting forms.